Quick Start

 case TapSDK_Init_Result::PlatformVersionMismatch:

-std::cout << "Platform version mismatch, please upgrade TapTap launcher or game to latest version" << std::endl;
+std::cout << "Platform version mismatch, please upgrade TapTap launcher or game to the latest version" << std::endl;

 return -1;